 You have received your email of acceptance from your Admissions Counselor.
 The email contains instructions for confirming your enrollment.

-- Submit specific payments outlined in your email
+Submit payments.
+Submit specific payments outlined in your email.

 - Will you be using financial aid to fund your study abroad program?